alan-turing-institute/robots-in-disguise/CodeOfConduct.md

 # Code of Conduct for the Foundation Model Reading Group

-As a community-oriented project we welcome everyone, and encourage a friendly and positive environment.
+As a community-oriented reading group we welcome everyone, and encourage a friendly and positive environment.

 This code of conduct outlines our expectations for participants within the community, as well as steps to reporting unacceptable behavior.
 We are committed